You can watch this presentation of 0.0 in Prezi by selecting start. It is interactive. You can move around within it.

-The individualist does not want to be dependent in any respect, and where dependence must be, he tolerates it only on condition it coincides with a vital interest of his individuality.
+The individualist is not content until he becomes independent.
+He tolerates dependence only on the condition it coincides with a vital interest of his individuality.

 Striving For Freedom

-There is no better way to understand the behavior of an individualist, than it is the result of striving towards freedom, to the highest degree.
+There is no better way to understand the behavior of an individualist, than to know it is the result of striving towards freedom, to the highest degree.